bigwoke/tsbot/README.md

 - disable - Disables the given command if it's enabled and non-root
 - enable - Enables the given command if it's disabled
-- gm - Sends the given message to all virtual servers (this seems buggy, I have a workaround but chances are it won't work for you)
+- gm - Sends the given message to all virtual servers
 - reload - Reloads the given command
 - sgpadd - Adds the given user to the protected list for the given server group
 - sgprm - Removes the given user from a group's protected list